Betelgeuse: Observation

 Betelgeuse has a B–V color index of 1.85 – a figure which points to its pronounced "redness".
 The photosphere has an extended atmosphere, which displays strong lines of emission rather than absorption, a phenomenon that occurs when a star is surrounded by a thick gaseous envelope (rather than ionized).
 This extended gaseous atmosphere has been observed moving toward and away from Betelgeuse, depending on fluctuations in the photosphere.
 Betelgeuse is the brightest near-infrared source in the sky with a J band magnitude of −2.99; only about 13% of the star's radiant energy is emitted as visible light.
 If human eyes were sensitive to radiation at all wavelengths, Betelgeuse would appear as the brightest star in the night sky.

 Catalogues list up to nine faint visual companions to Betelgeuse.
 They are at distances of about one to four arc-minutes and all are fainter than 10th magnitude.

-Star system

-Betelgeuse is generally considered to be a single isolated star and a runaway star, not currently associated with any cluster or star-forming region, although its birthplace is unclear.